A-Pro® Home Inspection Tulsa Services include:

 Take control of your home repair budget and improve your ability to communicate with contractors by hiring A-Pro Home Inspection in Tulsa to conduct a Maintenance Home Inspection.

 FHA Home Inspection

 There are specific forms associated with HUD homes and HUD home inspections.
-A HUD home is a property acquired by HUD (U.S. Department of Housing and Urban Development) as a result of a foreclosure action on an FHA-insured mortgage.
+A HUD home is a property acquired by HUD (U.S. Department of Housing and Urban Development) due to a foreclosure action on an FHA-insured mortgage.
 HUD becomes the property owner, offers it for sale, and then sells it at market value as quickly as possible.
-HUD properties are sold as-is without warranty and no repairs should be performed on a property until after the new owner has taken possession.
-It is critical when purchasing a home sold by HUD to get a Tulsa home inspection by A-Pro® as soon as possible for a number of reasons:
+HUD properties are sold as-is without warranty, and no repairs should be performed on a property until after the new owner has taken possession.
+It is critical when purchasing a home sold by HUD to get a Tulsa home inspection by A-Pro® as soon as possible for several reasons:

 HUD 203(k) program

-The 203(k) program was created in the early ’60s as a way to obtain funds needed to complete repairs and to refinance or purchase a home.
-The program’s complexity prevented it from being used effectively until the mid-90’s when 203k consultants were first introduced to the field.
+The 203(k) program was created in the early ’60s to obtain funds needed to complete repairs and refinance or purchase a home.
+The program’s complexity prevented it from being used effectively until the mid-1990s, when 203k consultants were first introduced to the field.
 Many of our A-Pro Home Inspectors are certified consultants and can help you navigate this complex process.

 Certified Home Inspectors